Once-in-a-lifetime ways to spend the night

 ANN RUPPENSTEIN

 Some hotels have the power to lure people in from the moment they first come across a photo of the property.
-From being able to enjoy breakfast with a giraffe to sleeping on a bridge overlooking Kruger National Park, here are some unique ways to stay that are bound to have clients saying “I want to go here!”
+From being able to enjoy breakfast with a giraffe to sleeping on a bridge overlooking Kruger National Park, here are some unique ways to stay that are bound to have clients saying, “I want to stay here!”

 Giraffe Manor: Nairobi, Kenya

-Imagine waking up to a giraffe poking its head through your window as if to say good morning.
+Imagine waking up to a giraffe poking its head through the window of your suite as if to say good morning.
 Giraffe Manor is more than just a hotel, it’s an experience.
-Here, guests have the opportunity to get up close and personal with the resident herd of Rothschild’s giraffes, who are known to peak their heads into the manor’s large windows — and maybe even sneak a bite to eat — making for the best photos.
+Here, guests have the opportunity to get up close and personal with the resident herd of Rothschild’s giraffes, who are known to peek their heads into the manor’s large windows — and maybe even sneak a bite to eat — making for the best photos.

-Although the property looked great on social media, Julie-Anna Vogel, founding associate of Wells Luxury Travel in Vancouver, B.C, had to test it out for herself to make sure it wasn’t too gimmicky for her clients.
+Although the property looked great on social media, Julie-Anna Vogel, founding associate of Wells Luxury Travel in Vancouver, B.C, had to test it out for herself to make sure it was a good fit for her high-end clients.

-Vogel says this unique property would appeal to any kind of client, from families to seniors to honeymooners.
+Vogel says this unique property would appeal to any kind of clients, from families to seniors to honeymooners.

-For travel advisors, she stresses the importance of booking in advance as the manor only has 12 rooms and fills up years in advance.
+For travel advisors, she stresses the importance of booking in advance as the manor only has 12 rooms.
+Clients won’t want to miss out on such a cool way to stay when they’re in Kenya.

 Kruger Shalati – The Train on the Bridge: Kruger National Park, South Africa